 Marketplace Open Enrollment

-Through the Affordable Care Act, the Health Insurance Marketplace® open enrollment is a period of time each year when you can sign up for health insurance or change your plan.
+Through the Affordable Care Act, the Health Insurance Marketplace® (Marketplace) open enrollment is a period of time each year when you can sign up for health insurance or change your plan.

 To learn more about your options, see below: